mParticle/docs/src/pages/integrations/kafka/event/index.md

 ## Data processing notes

-* The Kafka integration accepts data from all platform types.
+* The Kafka integration accepts data from all platform types and identities.
 * Kafka topics are divided into partitions.
 Ordering is only guaranteed within a partition.
 Events forwarded to a Kafka topic are assigned an mParticle user ID as the partitioning key so that each user's events are sent to the same partition and are received in order.
 In the rare case that an event does not have a user ID, the event is forwarded to a random partition.

-## Supported Identities

-mParticle forwards the following identifiers to Kafka, where available:

-* Android ID
-* GAID (Google Advertising ID)
-* IDFA (iOS Advertising ID)
-* IDFV (iOS Vendor ID)
-* Customer ID
-* Email address
-* Facebook Audience ID
-* Facebook ID
-* Google ID
-* Microsoft ID
-* mParticle ID
-* Twitter ID
-* Yahoo ID
-* Other (and Other2, Other3, and Other4)

 ## Supported events

 mParticle forwards the following event types to Kafka:

 * App Event
 * Application State Transition
 * Breadcrumb
 * Commerce Event
 * Crash Report